 Change Agent Networks are becoming an increasingly used mechanism for building momentum and broad support for change.
 Networks are often comprised of a body of change champions, impacted individuals or influential leaders.
 They can extend project support, enhance communication, increase knowledge across the network through idea sharing, build the credibility of the change and boost ownership for it too.
 Engaging a group in the change can help provide an alternative communication channel to the usual corporate channels.

-External consultants can provide vital support to a change which can take a variety of forms, including: change management lead, advisor to a change management team, resource for communications regarding change and change management, mentor, coach and training provider.
-These roles vary in commitment, with a change management lead likely to spend most of their time embedded in the team, whereas an advisor to a change management team may only appear once every few weeks to support the completion of assessments.
-The activities carried out by consultants will also differ greatly with some creating communications for the change and others providing support and feedback to those on the frontline of the change.
+External consultants can provide vital support to a change which can take a variety of forms, including: change management lead, adviser to a change management team, resource for communications regarding change and change management, mentor, coach and training provider.
+These roles vary in commitment, with a change management lead likely to spend most of their time embedded in the team, whereas an adviser to a change management team may only appear once every few weeks to support the completion of assessments.
+The activities carried out by consultants will also differ greatly with some creating communications for the change and others providing support and feedback to those on the front-line of the change.

 You may also find some roles and positions within your organisation can complement or impact change management.
 Roles that are highlighted in the Best Practices Report are: internal communications, human resources business partners (HRBPs), internal consultants, business analysts and organisational development.
 You can leverage the experience and expertise of internal communications to support the timing, method and shaping of content regarding the change.
 This group will also help to audit for compliance, content review, message consistency and alignment with project/company objectives.